-The King trailer: Timothee Chalamet leads an all-star cast in a modern adaptation of King Henry V
+The King new trailer: Timothee Chalamet leads his men in battle

 Hal, wayward prince and reluctant heir to the English throne, has turned his back on royal life and is living among the people.
 But when his tyrannical father dies, Hal is crowned King Henry V and is forced to embrace the life he had previously tried to escape.
 Now the young king must navigate the palace politics, chaos and war his father left behind, and the emotional strings of his past life—including his relationship with his closest friend and mentor, the ageing alcoholic knight, John Falstaff.